 —Anjelica Huston in a letter to NIH

-When Oscar winner Casey Affleck learned that TAMU experimenters have been tormenting dogs for over 35 years, he knew that he had to speak up.
-In addition to filming a public service announcement calling out TAMU, the devoted dog guardian also filmed a quick video with an adorable rescued dog and spoke lovingly about his own companion, Bella, who was found on train tracks with three legs—likely after being used as a “bait dog.”
+When Oscar winner Casey Affleck learned that Texas A&M experimenters had been tormenting dogs for over 35 years, he knew that he had to speak up.
+In addition to filming a public service announcement calling out the school, the devoted dog guardian also filmed a video with an adorable rescued dog and spoke lovingly about his own companion, Bella, who was found on train tracks with three legs—likely after being used as a “bait dog.”

-One more time for the people in the back: Animals aren’t lab equipment.
-Please join the efforts of these celebrities and PETA to help end animal testing by sharing this blog post on social media.
+One more time for the people in the back: Animals aren’t laboratory equipment.
+Please join the efforts of these celebrities and PETA to help end testing on animals by sharing this article with your family, friends, and followers.